Diverging Preferences: When do Annotators Disagree and do Models Know?: Introduction

-Our findings, that most disagreements in preference annotations are the result of individual predilections rather than annotation errors, run counter to how standard preference learning pipelines are designed and reward models (RMs) are trained, where dissenting opinions are treated as undesirable noise.
-We demonstrate aggregating labels via majority choice~\citep{wang2024helpsteer2,kopf2024openassistant} results in reward models that predict decisive preference toward a single option, even when annotators preferences diverge.
-Existing reward modeling approaches, which fail to distinguish diverging from high-agreement preferences, can lead to breakdowns in \textit{pluralistic alignment}, where LLMs trained from such rewards provide responses for single user perspective, even when preferences diverge.
+Our findings, that most disagreements in preference annotations are the result of individual predilections rather than annotation errors, run counter to how standard preference learning pipelines and reward models are designed, where dissenting opinions are treated as undesirable noise.
+We demonstrate how standard reward modeling design decisions, such as aggregating labels via majority choice~\citep{wang2024helpsteer2,kopf2024openassistant}, result in reward models that predict decisive preference toward a single option, even when annotators preferences diverge.
+These findings demonstrate that existing reward modeling approaches fail to distinguish diverging from high-agreement preferences and can lead to breakdowns in \textit{pluralistic alignment}, where LLMs trained with such rewards provide responses for single user perspective, even when preferences diverge.

-We introduce two changes in training the reward model: (1) we utilize all user preferences and (2) we model rewards as distributions rather than single value.
+We introduce alternative methods for training reward models that make the two following changes: (1) we utilize all user preferences during training and (2) we model rewards as distributions rather than singular values.
 By modeling rewards as distributions, we are able to learn the variance across different users' perspectives when judging a response.
-We demonstrate that our methods can model user disagreements in the quality of a given response, successfully identify diverging from high-agreement preferences with a 0.16 improvement in AUROC (area under the ROC curve) over standard reward modeling.
+We demonstrate that our novel distributional reward models are able to successfully model user disagreements in the quality of a given response, successfully distinguish diverging from high-agreement preferences with a 0.16 improvement in AUROC over standard reward models.